bradut/SlingBox-Channel-Changer-TVGuide/README.md

 This project is licensed under the MIT License - see the [LICENSE](./Docs/License.md) file for details

 # Credits
-- [SlingBox by Sling Media](https://en.wikipedia.org/wiki/Slingbox) - the device that streams TV channels over the Internet
+- [SlingBox by Sling Media](https://en.wikipedia.org/wiki/Slingbox) - the device that streams TV channels over the Internet<br />
+"Slingbox" is a trademarked term associated with products and services provided by Sling Media, a subsidiary of DISH Network Corporation.<br />
+The Slingbox is a line of devices that allow users to remotely view and control their cable or satellite television.<br />

 - [Slinger Server by Gerry Dazoo](https://github.com/GerryDazoo/Slinger) - the server that controls the SlingBoxes, created by Gerry Dazoo
 - [Slinger Player by Gerry Dazoo](https://github.com/GerryDazoo/SlingerPlayer) - the player that displays the video stream from the SlingBoxes, created by Gerry Dazoo

-- [ChatGPT3 by OpenAI](https://chat.openai.com/) - used to generate code, documentation and proofread this Readme file
+- [ChatGPT3 by OpenAI](https://chat.openai.com/) - used to generate code, documentation and proofreading.

 - [CloudConvert](https://cloudconvert.com/mp4-to-gif) - used to create animated GIFs from videos.
 - [Draw.io](https://app.diagrams.net/) - used to create diagrams

+# Disclaimer
+All trademarks, logos and brand names are the property of their respective owners.
+All company, product and service names used in this website are for identification purposes only.